mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 The reference level explanation splits into two parts:

 1. The [Amount shared secret](#Amount-shared-secret)
-2. The [Partial fill rules schema and semantics](#Partial-fill-rules-schema-and-semantics) of the new SCI fields
+2. The [Partial fill rules schema and semantics](#Partial-fill-rules-schema-and-semantics) of the new `InputRules` fields

-Neither of these are legal before block version 3.
+Neither of these are legal prior to block version 3.
 The new SCI fields are legal in block version 3, and the alternate derivation for
-`TxOut` `MaskedAmount` must be used after block version 3.
+`TxOut::MaskedAmount` must be used in block version 3 and on.

 ## Amount shared secret